oracle-livelabs/oci/healthcare-innovations/ai-vision/ai-vision-provision/ai-vision-provision.md

 ## Task 4: Create an Oracle APEX Workspace

-1. Once the ADB has been fully provisioned, return to the *Autonomous Database* page, locate the instance's display name, and then click on it to view the ADB's details page.
+1. Once the Autonomous Database has been fully provisioned, return to the *Autonomous Database* page, locate the instance's display name, and then click on it to view the ADB's details page.
 Click the *Tools* tab.
 2. Click the *Copy* button to copy the URL to launch the Oracle APEX development environment.
 Open the link in a new browser window or tab.
 ![Launch the Oracle APEX App Builder.](./images/launch-oracle-apex-app-builder.png)
-3. For new ADB instances, this should launch the *Administration Services* login screen.
+3. For new Autonomous Database instances, this should launch the *Administration Services* login screen.
 Enter the password for the *admin* user and click the *Sign In to Administration* button.
 ![Login to the Oracle APEX Administration Services.](./images/login-to-oracle-apex-administration-services.png)
-4. Again, for new ADB instances, after a successful login, the browser will redirect to the page shown below.
+4. Again, for new Autonomous Database instances, after a successful login, the browser will redirect to the page shown below.
 Click the *Create Workspace* button.
 ![Click the Create Workspace button.](./images/create-a-new-workspace.png)
 5. Click and select the *New Schema* option.
 ![Select to create a workspace using a new schema.](./images/create-workspace-using-a-new-schema.png)